Animalsy/Animalsy.BE/Animalsy.BE.Services.AuthAPI/Documentation/TechnicalDocumentation.md

 Configured in `appsettings.Production.json`:

 - **Connection String**: Connects to a SQL Server instance suitable for a production environment.
 Uses a specific server, user ID, and password.
 - **JWT Options**: Production-specific settings for the secret key, issuer, audience, and token expiration time for JWT tokens.
+- **Service URLs**: Defines URLs for other services, such as `CustomerApi`, within the Production environment.

 ## Database Context